 Interrrrrresting question, C. We’ve talked a lot about dressing professionally for summer, including how to avoid looking like a doctor in a white blazer, wearing pantyhose in the summer, and fabrics that are good for hot weather … but we’ve never really talked about what makes a summer tweed a “summer tweed.”
 (On the flip side, we’ve talked about the propriety of bare legs in winter, and I agree with what I said there re: wearing winter tweed in the summer — it can be seen as a judgment call by your coworkers.)
 Now is a great time to talk about it because as spring starts to turn to summer, which tweeds you wear start to matter more and more.

 For example, these tweed jackets (below) read as very wintry to me.
 I suppose you could wear the colors in the two black/gray ones farther into spring, and earlier in fall — but I think these would look out of place in, say, July, even if the office A/C makes it arctic.
-(Pictured: Ann Taylor (19% cotton, on sale today for $53.93), Ann Taylor (86% wool, on sale today for $59), Michael Kors (on sale today for $335), Vince Camuto (on sale today for $118).
+(Pictured: Ann Taylor (19% cotton), Ann Taylor (86% wool), Michael Kors, Vince Camuto.)

 I was going to try to round up a bunch of “seasonless tweed” — stuff at first glance that could be in either category — but looking at the pictures now I think they do fit into one category or the other.
 I’ll post the graphic just for the sake of discussion.
 (To me: winter, winter, summer.)
-(Pictured: Ann Taylor (on sale for $95 today), Zac Posen (love this, tons of sizes left, on sale for $472), Austin Reed ($325).)
+(Pictured: Ann Taylor, Zac Posen, Austin Reed.)

 Ladies, what are your thoughts on tweed — what is the difference between summer tweed versus winter tweed?
 Now that it definitely feels like spring (68 degrees yesterday, woohoo!), which blazers will you pull out of your closet first?
 Is there any such thing as a “seasonless” tweed, or is all tweed necessarily “best” in 2 or 3 seasons at most?